4 Digital terrain model

 4.5 Other methods

 Spatial interpolation is not limited to the 3 methods described above.
 Many more have been presented and described in the literature.
-In section 19 we will learn how to create a plugin algorithm compatible with rasterize_terrain() based on a multilevel B-spline approximation (MBA) using the MBA package.
+In Chapter 19 we will learn how to create a plugin algorithm compatible with rasterize_terrain() based on a multilevel B-spline approximation (MBA) using the MBA package.

 dtm_mba <- rasterize_terrain(las, algorithm = mba())